HugoMatilla/The-Pragmatic-Programmer/readme.md

 * Be a listener: Encourage people to talk by asking questions.
 * Get back to people: Keep people informed afterwards.
 **Tip 10: It's Both What You Say and the Way You Say It**

-###Challenges
-* There are several good books that contain sections on communications Try to read some of them.
-* The next time you have to give a presentation, or write a memo advocating some position, try working through the wisdom acrostic before you start.
-See if it helps you understand how to position what you say.
-If appropriate, talk to your audience afterward and see how accurate your assessment of their needs was.

 #Chapter 2.
 A Pragmatic Approach